 UBS Securities on Wednesday reiterated Kansas City Southern’s analyst rating as ‘Buy’ with its price target of 103 highlighting a potential increase of 10.52% from Kansas City Southern’s current price of 93.2.

 Over the last twelve months Kansas City Southern’s stock price has increased from 85.34 to 93.2, a change of 9.21%.

 Kansas City Southern has 107,983,000 shares in issue which have a share price of 93.2 giving Kansas City Southern a market capitalisation of 10.06B USD.

 The company has a 50 day moving average of 93.17 and a 200 day moving average of 92.96.
 The 52 week high shares of Kansas City Southern have reached is 100.69 whilst the 52 week low for the company’s shares is 62.2.

-Kansas City Southern (KCS) is a transportation holding company with domestic and international rail operations in North America that are focused on the north/south freight corridor connecting commercial and industrial markets in the central United States with industrial cities in Mexico.
-The Company controls and owns The Kansas City Southern Railway Company (KCSR), a United States Class I railroad that serves a 10-state region in the midwest and southeast regions of the United States and has the shortest north/south rail route between Kansas City, Missouri and several key ports along the Gulf of Mexico in Alabama, Louisiana, Mississippi and Texas.
-The Company controls and owns Kansas City Southern de Mexico, S.A. de C.V.
-(KCSM), which serves Mexico’s principal industrial cities and three of its seaports.
-KCSM has the right to control and operate the southern half of the rail bridge at Laredo, Texas, which spans the Rio Grande River between the United States and Mexico.
+Kansas City Southern (KCS) is a holding company.
+The Company has domestic and international rail operations in North America that are focused on the north/south freight corridor connecting commercial and industrial markets in the central United States with industrial cities in Mexico.
+The Company’s subsidiaries include The Kansas City Southern Railway Company (KCSR) and Kansas City Southern de Mexico, S.A. de C.V.
+(KCSM).
+KCSR serves a 10-state region in the midwest and southeast regions of the United States and has the north/south rail route between Kansas City, Missouri and various ports along the Gulf of Mexico in Alabama, Louisiana, Mississippi and Texas.
+KCSM operates a corridor of the Mexican railroad system.
+KCSM’s rail lines provide rail access to the United States and Mexico border crossing at Nuevo Laredo, Tamaulipas.
+KCSM also provides rail access to the Port of Lazaro Cardenas on the Pacific Ocean.